garyxuan/JDBCUtil/README.md

 ------

 ##Installation
-- Copy JDBCUtil.java your project and rename the package
+- Copy JDBCUtil.java to your project and rename the package name

 ------
 ##Usage